turtl/www/views/pages/pricing.md

     </ul>

     <p class="note">
         * All plans are currently free while we are still in early beta.
+We're showing pricing to let people know we <em>will</em> be charging in the future.
     </p>

 </div>